How to

 Create a space

-On your local machine with w3cli (opens in a new tab) installed and logged in (see: /quickstart/) run
+On your local machine with the Storacha CLI (opens in a new tab) installed and logged in (see: /quickstart/) run

 and follow the instructions.
 (See: /how-to/create-space/#using-the-cli if you get stuck.)

-If you want to use an existing space, make sure it is set as your current space using w3 space ls and w3 space use
+If you want to use an existing space, make sure it is set as your current space using storacha space ls and storacha space use

 Create a signing key

-On your local machine, use w3cli (opens in a new tab) to generate a new a new Ed25519 private signing key for CI to use.
+On your local machine, use the Storacha CLI (opens in a new tab) to generate a new a new Ed25519 private signing key for CI to use.

 # Use the `did` in the input to the next command.